deliaBlue/FDP/README.md

 This repository includes the scripts for performing the isomiR quantification and their profiles analysis in the Final Degree Project:

-_Provisional name_: miRNA expression analysis and isomiR profiles in Breast Cancer.
+_MIRFLOWZ: miRNA isoforms quantification and profiles in breast cancer._

 ## MIRFLOWZ Scripts